Hacked? Part 2 - Hacking Prevention and Cleaning

-I personally recommend Sucuri – They have a great plugin which monitors changes being made to core files, since a lot of hacks change these files, you can very quickly be alerted to a compromise.
+I personally recommend Sucuri – They have a great plugin that monitors changes being made to core files.
+Since a lot of hacks change these files, you can very quickly be alerted to a compromise.

-They also have a very advanced Web Application Firewall that has some fantastic features like DDOS protection, threat analysis, smart caching and much more.
+They also have a very advanced Web Application Firewall with fantastic features like DDOS protection, threat analysis, smart caching and much more.

-Their analysts are always looking at traffic and patterns and often are the first team in the world to recognise new 0-day exploits before anyone else and depending on the exploit, they can patch them via their firewall before the developer is even aware.
+Their analysts are always looking at traffic and patterns.
+They are often the first team in the world to recognise new 0-day exploits before anyone else, depending on the exploit.
+They can patch them via their firewall before the developer is even aware.

-If you are serious about keeping your site safe or have already been compromised, Sucuri are the people to go to.
+If you are serious about keeping your site safe or have already been compromised, Sucuri is the people to go.

 Look At Modified Dates Of Plugins